yea-hung/basecase/README.md

 ## Data

-Load the package, if you haven't already loaded it:
+Load the *basecase* package, if you haven't already loaded it:

 ```
-library('nhanes')
+library('basecase')
 ```

 Load the data: